 Oh, and if you’re thinking of using bricks on an allotment, sound the committee out first as they might not be too happy with bricks being cemented in…

-Another durable alternative, paving slabs are relatively cheap but heavy to lift and require more effort to install.
-A good 9 inches of the slab needs to be buried in to the ground to keep it upright, and the soil must be packed back in firmly to stabilise the slab.
+Another durable alternative, paving slabs are relatively cheap but heavy to lift and requires more effort to install.
+A good 9 inches of the slab needs to be buried into the ground to keep it upright, and the soil must be packed back in firmly to stabilise the slab.
 You might want to consider joining each paving stone to align them too, or cementing them in.
 Again, have a chat with the allotment committee beforehand.

 Of course, you can use a combination of all of the above.
-Combination can look a little on the higgledy-piggledy side, but allotments are naturally a place for unusual, resourceful solutions, so don’t let that put you off!
+The combination can look a little on the higgledy-piggledy side, but allotments are naturally a place for unusual, resourceful solutions, so don’t let that put you off!